vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Creativity is intelligence having fun." - Albert Einstein
 > 1. "Innovation distinguishes between a leader and a follower." - Steve Jobs

-## Leadership and Influence - V1

-> 1. "The function of leadership is to produce more leaders, not more followers." - Ralph Nader
-> 1. "Leadership is not about being in charge.
-It is about taking care of those in your charge." - Simon Sinek
-> 1. "The best way to lead is by example." - Anonymous
-> 1. "Great leaders are not defined by the absence of weakness, but rather by the presence of clear strengths." - John Zenger
-> 1. "To handle yourself, use your head; to handle others, use your heart." - Eleanor Roosevelt
-> 1. "Leadership is the capacity to translate vision into reality." - Warren Bennis

 ## Courage and Resilience

 > 1. "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela